 An ordinary watercourse is a watercourse that is not part of a main river.
 This includes rivers, streams, ditches, drains, cuts, culverts, dikes, sluices, sewers (other than public sewers within the meaning of the Water Industry Act 1991) and passages, through which water flows.

 Contact email@example.com if you are still unsure whether you are dealing with an ordinary watercourse.

-On the 6th April 2012 the council gained responsibility for consenting works that affect the flow of an ordinary watercourse under the terms of the Flood and Water Management Act 2010, Land Drainage Act 1991 and Water Resources Act 1991.
+On 6 April 2012 the council gained responsibility for consenting works that affect the flow of an ordinary watercourse under the terms of the Flood and Water Management Act 2010, Land Drainage Act 1991 and Water Resources Act 1991.

-Regulation of ordinary watercourses consists of two elements:
+Regulation of ordinary watercourses consists of 2 elements:

 Working on or near a watercourse

 If you intend to carry out work which may affect the flow or storage of water, you need to apply to us for consent, even if you already have planning permission.
 Approval is also required for any temporary works affecting the watercourse and a method of undertaking will need to be submitted prior to these works commencing.